Part of the EPR Reputation Management Cluster. Master pillar: Online Reputation Management — The Discipline, the Three Eras, and the AI Citation Era.

 Accountability pressure.
 A growing segment competes on outcomes — including pay-per-removal providers that bill only when specific content is actually removed or de-indexed.
 That competition makes the open-ended retainer harder to defend.

 The shift to AI.
 The retainer was priced for an endless-maintenance task: holding a position on a list.
 Influencing what AI tools say is different work, with different milestones, and it does not map cleanly onto "pay us monthly to keep watch."
+The structural argument lives at Reputation Management Is Now an AI Problem.

 What to Ask Before Signing